sayful1/shapla-vue-components/shapla-confirm-dialog/README.md

-# shapla-confirm-modal
+# shapla-confirm-dialog
-A simple confirm modal based on modal component for Vue.
+A simple confirm dialog/modal based on modal component for Vue.

 ## Table of contents